jbenet/transformer-pkg/README.md

 var tJsDate = transformer('js-date');
 // require any other modules you may need here.

-module.exports = transformer.Conversion(tUnixTime, tJsDate, convert);
+module.exports = transformer.Conversion(tUnixTime, tJsDate, convert, {
+  async: true, // explicitly mark this callback as async. important.
+});

-// this is a synchronous conversion. function convert(input) {
+// this is an asynchronous conversion. function convert(input, callback) {
   // compute the conversion output var output = YOUR CODE HERE;

-  // if an error ocurrs, throw it. throw new Error('tUnixTimeToJsDate not implemented');
+  // if an error ocurrs, send it in the callback (first arg). callback(Error('tUnixTimeToJsDate not implemented'));

-  // else, return the result.
+  // else, call the callback with result (second arg). callback(null, output);
-  return output;
 }
 ```